Ambolidibe Est

 Ambolidibe (also known as Ambolidibe Est or Ambolidibe Atsinanana) is a town and commune (kaominina) in Madagascar.
 It belongs to the district of Befandriana-Nord, which is a part of Sofia Region.
 The population of the commune was estimated to be approximately 17,000 in 2001 commune census.

 Only primary schooling is available.
-The majority 99% of the population of the commune are farmers, while an additional 0.5% receives their livelihood from raising livestock.
+The majority (99%) of the population of the commune are farmers, while an additional 0.5% receive their livelihood from raising livestock.
 The most important crops are rice and vanilla; also coffee is an important agricultural product.
 Services provide employment for 0.5% of the population.